ibm-cloud-docs/activity-tracker/streaming-manage-api.md

 This information applies only if you use an {{site.data.keyword.at_full}} [hosted event search offering](/docs/activity-tracker?topic=activity-tracker-service_plan).
 {: important}

+See [Configure streaming](/docs/activity-tracker?topic=activity-tracker-streaming#streaming-1) for more information on roles required for streaming.
+{: note}

 ## Get details of the streaming configuration
 {: #streaming-api-get-conf}